frazerpearce/LivingReview_HaloFinders/README.md

 Common-format results from AHF, SUBFIND, and ROCKSTAR are included in `LRdata/` for comparison.

+The major- and minor-merger generators use these seed snapshots to build two eleven-snapshot controlled sequences under `Simulation/Major_Merger_ICs/` and `Simulation/Minor_Merger_ICs/`.
+These configurations scan halo separation;
+they are not successive outputs of a dynamical time integration.

 The CosmoBox initial conditions/snapshot and the corresponding comparison catalogues are too large for GitHub.
 Request them from